SEEKING PROPOSALS FOR MANAGMENT SERVICES

 The New Mexico Association of Nurse Anesthetists (NMANA) organization is accepting proposals from qualified consultants/businesses to provide association management services.
 We invite you to submit a proposal by November 30, 2021, for consideration.

-Since its inception, the New Mexico Association of Nurse Anesthetists (NMANA) has continued in the forefront of advancing the profession of Certified Registered Nurse Anesthetists (CRNAs).
-NMANA members work in every conceivable setting, in all parts of New Mexico both in civilian and military duty.
+NMANA is a New Mexico 501(c)(6) nonprofit corporation.
+NMANA is comprised of 260 members who are Certified Registered Nurse Anesthetists (CRNAs).
+NMANA has continued in the forefront of advancing the profession of CRNAs whose members work in every conceivable setting in New Mexico: urban, rural, and military duty.

 NMANA is affiliated with the recognized national organization of the American Association of Nurse Anesthesiology.
 NMANA board of directors is in search of management services that can support its ongoing efforts.

 Management services would include communications, website/Facebook updates, Board management, strategic planning, committee management, financial support, membership management, governance, meeting logistics, and board election support.
 The structure of the organization includes a Board of Directors who meet no less than quarterly.
 Committee structures are also in place.

 Angela Frietze, CRNA